Dispatches from the Occupation

 Description

-At the core of almost every intellectual discipline is an attempt to explain change—why and how things change, and how we negotiate these transformations.
-In this collection of essays, award-winning poet Stephen Collis investigates the Occupy movement as it takes up the cause of social, economic, and political change.
-Collis offers “dispatches”—short manifestos, theoretical musings, and utopian proposals—from his involvement in the movement, in addition to a longer critical examination of change and a prose-poem on the “eternal city” of Rome.
+Somewhere at the core of almost every intellectual discipline is an attempt to explain change – why and how things change, and how we negotiate these transformations.
+These are among the most ancient of philosophical questions.
+In this collection of essays, award-winning poet Stephen Collis investigates how the Occupy movement grapples with these questions as it once again takes up the cause of social, economic and political change.

 About the author